oinktech/website-help001/README.md

     window.loaderConfig = {
         imagePath: 'path/to/your-image.png', // Replace with your image path
         audioPath: 'path/to/loading-sound.mp3', // Replace with your audio path
-        lightMode: false // Set to true to enable light mode,
+        lightMode: false, // Set to true to enable light mode
-       message: 'Loading...'
+        message: 'Loading...', // Custom loading message
+        onComplete: function() {
+            console.log('Loading complete!');
+            alert('The content is now loaded.');
+            document.getElementById('main-content').style.display = 'block';
+        }
     };
 </script>
 ```

 ### Customization
 - **Spinner Appearance**: Adjust the spinner's size, color, and animation by editing the CSS in the script or your stylesheet.
-- **Confirmation Message**: Modify the confirmation dialog text to better fit your needs.
+- **Confirmation Message**: Modify the confirmation dialog text in the script to better fit your needs.
 - **Image and Audio Paths**: Set `imagePath` and `audioPath` in `window.loaderConfig` to use custom images and sounds.
+- **Completion Callback**: Use the `onComplete` function to define actions after loading is complete.

 ### Example
 Here’s a simple example to integrate the script into your HTML with configuration: